hardy-pham/Inertial-Guidance-Dev-System/README.md

 # Inertial-Guidance-Dev-System

-Design for an inertial guidance development system for the Raspberry Pi 3
+Design for an inertial guidance development system

-Used to evaluate and develop accurate satellite dish pointing systems and simulations
+Used to evaluate and develop accurate satellite dish pointing systems and simulations This system utilizes the IMU of the LSM6DS3 and interfaces with the Raspberry Pi 3

+Communication method is through i2c protocol using the SMBus library

-### Team: Mohamed Elamin, Ace Cordero, Ivan Arguello, Hardy Pham
+## Team: Mohamed Elamin, Ace Cordero, Ivan Arguello, Hardy Pham